vaishj001/IS597-MLC-FinalProject/README.md

 - **Part 1:** Focuses on binary classification for predicting 'no diabetes' vs. 'diabetes'.
 - **Part 2:** Expands the prediction to include a multiclass classification system that adds 'pre-diabetes' as a transitional phase between 'no diabetes' and 'diabetes'.

 The aim is to explore the relationship between sociodemographic characteristics and health indicators in predicting diabetes risk.
-We assess various machine learning models, analyze feature importance, and explore data segmentation to understand how different groups are affected by diabetes.
+Various machine learning models are assessed, feature importance analyzed, and data segmentation explored to understand how different groups are affected by diabetes.

 ## Setup Instructions
 To run these notebooks and replicate the project's findings, follow the steps below: